 - ETIOLOGY Common causes are Chlamydia trachomatis or Neisseria gonorrhoeae.
-Escherichia coli and Pseudomonas spp.
-Infection can occur in males who are the insertive partners during anal intercourse.
-Sexually transmitted acute epididymitis usually is accompanied by urethritis, which frequently is asymptomatic. - SUBJECTIVE 1.
+Escherichia coli infection can occur in males who are the insertive partners during anal intercourse. - SUBJECTIVE 1.
 Scrotal pain and swelling, usually unilateral. - 2.
 May have dysuria and/or urethral discharge. - 3.
-No history of trauma to the area. - OBJECTIVE1.Scrotal tenderness and swelling observed during assessment.
-Inability to differentiate epididymis from testicle during palpation (see consultation and referral)
+No history of trauma to the area. - OBJECTIVE 1.
+Tender scrotal swelling and on palpation cannot distinguish epididymis from testicle (see consultation and referral)